shippify/Widget/README.md

 ## About managing orders

-Once you create an order, it lives on our servers for a period of 30 days if not confirmed.
-For more info in how to manage your pending orders, follow the docs at: https://docs.logistics.shippify.co/orders.html
+Once you create an order, it will live on our servers for a period of 30 days if not confirmed.
+For more info in how to manage your pending orders, follow the docs at: https://docs.logistics.shippify.co/orders.html.

 **Destroying the widget**

 For deleting the widget once the confirmation is successful only call `widget.destroy()`.

 ## Platforms